Doctor of Philosophy in Special Education

 A minimum of 90 semester credit hours beyond baccalaureate, including 6-12 semester credit hours for dissertation.

 For the Ph.D., computer language, or reading knowledge of one foreign language and advanced proficiency in statistics and research methodology.

 Two semesters of mentorship under a TWU Special Education faculty member replaces the residency requirement.

 A comprehensive written examination encompassing knowledge common to the doctoral degree program is required.
-Sections which are failed may be retaken one time after six months.
+Sections deemed unsatisfactory may be presented again one time after six months.

 Oral and/or written examination covering knowledge of course work and defense of dissertation.
 May be taken two times only.

 Courses of Instruction in Special Education with Federation Universities